 All Web pages should have a link at the bottom of the page that will help users find their way to the appropriate home page.

 Users should retain a back-up copy of their Web pages.

 As with any instructional materials or publication used by or representing the school or System, the building principal or Director, respectively, is ultimately responsible for accuracy and appropriateness of the information made available on the Web site.
-Concern about the content of any page(s) created by students or staff should be directed to the building principal or the Director's office when related ot the System Web site.
+Concern about the content of any page(s) created by students or staff should be directed to the building principal or the Director's office when related to the System Web site.
 If the concern is not resolved, persons who wish to file a formal complaint shall submit a written request for reconsideration of instructional material.

-Any violation of computer privileges or internet may result in termination of use for the semester.
+Any violation of computer privileges or Internet may result in termination of use for the semester.

 1 Faculty & Staff Webpages